oleics/node-ipevents/README.md

 Boolean TRUE if the process is a master according to cluster.isMaster

 ``.isWorker`` (Boolean)
-Boolean TRUE if the process is a master according to cluster.isWorker
+Boolean TRUE if the process is a worker according to cluster.isWorker

 ### Functions